tahayunusdemir/Web-Programming-Final-Project/README.md

     2. Navigate to the "Monitor Production" page.
     3. Select a 'client' from the dropdown.
     4. Click "Fetch Production Data" and verify that random kWh data is displayed for the client.
+*   **h.
+Solar Panel Installation Registration (Client):**
+    1. Log in as a 'client'.
+    2. Navigate to the "Register Installation" page using the link in the app bar.
+    3. Fill out the installation details (address, city, postal code, panel model, panel count, installation date, notes).
+    4. Submit the form and verify the success message indicating the registration is pending approval.
+*   **i.
+Energy Credits Management (Operations Manager):**
+    1. Log in as an 'operationsManager'.
+    2. Navigate to the "Manage Energy Credits" page using the link in the app bar.
+    3. Select a 'client' from the dropdown to view their existing credits or to add new ones.
+    4. Test adding a new credit: fill in kWh generated, credits earned, and optional notes.
+Verify the credit appears in the list.
+    5. Test editing an existing credit: click the edit icon, modify details, and save.
+Verify the changes.
+    6. Test deleting a credit: click the delete icon and confirm.
+Verify the credit is removed from the list.